cxd309/cxd309/README.md

 ## Hi there 👋

+I am a PhD researcher at the University of Birmingham in the Engineering Department and am part of the Birmingham Centre for Railway Research and Education.

+## My Research
+I am researching system design for a superconducting MagLev urban transport system.
+Looking at bridging the gap between transport planners and technology engineers.

 <!--
 **cxd309/cxd309** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.